 1. Become a character

 Customer service reps can seem utopic.
-But the people that work in customer service are not so different from everyday people.
-They don't have superhuman levels of patience; they don't have an extraordinarily high pain tolerance.
-Mostly, they're able to reason with unreasonable people because they make a transformation.
-"Becoming a character" may be over-exaggerating the point, but working in service requires you to put on more than just a happy face.
-It's a performance, just like being on stage.
+But the people who work in customer service are not so different from everyday people.
+They don’t have superhuman levels of patience; they don’t have an extraordinarily high pain tolerance.
+Mostly, they’re able to reason with unreasonable people because they make a transformation.
+“Becoming a character” may be over-exaggerating the point, but working in service requires you to put on more than just a happy face.
+It’s a performance, just like being on stage.
 You can think of it like a switch that you turn on, to turn into your cheery self, able to combat even the most banal of administrative woes.

 It gives you the opportunity to momentarily forget your personal issues and take on a positive persona.
 This can be helpful in real life in almost every situation, from a first date to a corporate presentation.
 Adopting a positive attitude is not being “fake,” but projecting your best self onto your audience.
 We all want to come out on stage looking great, right?
 Plus, having a positive attitude can also reduce stress!